ccdxc/sw/penctl/docs/rest/penctl_system_erase-config.rst

 ---------------------------------------------------------------------------------------------
- Erase all local Naples configuration and revert to "host-managed" mode. (reboot required)
+ Erase all local Distributed Service Card configuration and revert to "host-managed" mode. (reboot required)
 ---------------------------------------------------------------------------------------------